sofiastazi/Mythology-Encyclopedia/README.md

 - **GitHub Pages** for hosting

 ## Live Demo
-You can view the website at: [GitHub Pages Link](sofiastazi.github.io/Mythology-Encyclopedia)
+You can view the website at: https://sofiastazi.github.io/Mythology-Encyclopedia/

 ## License
 This project is open-source and available under the MIT License.